By Marika Sboros

 Teicholz read thousands of scientific papers and attended many conferences in researching for the book.
 And she interviewed “pretty much every single living nutrition expert in the US, some several times, plus scores more overseas”.

-She also says that experts at trusted institutions have driven that advice believing it to be in “the public good”.
-Consequently, what passes for dietary advice is often the result of zealotry, passion and dogma, not science.
+Experts at trusted institutions have driven that advice believing it to be in “the public good”.
+Thus, what passes for dietary advice is often the result of zealotry, passion and dogma, not science.